If you have an old debt, you may wonder if you still have to pay it? Can your creditors really take you to court after this long?

 Are you 100% sure that it is statute barred?
 If you aren’t certain talk to National Debtline.

-If you are do not recognise the debt you should probably write a “Prove It” letter to your creditor.
+If you do not recognise the debt you should probably write a “Prove It” letter to your creditor.
 This is worded so that it doesn’t acknowledge the debt.

 Can I ignore a Letter Before Action/Claim about a statute barred debt?